 - Step 1: X-rays taken to obtain a digital impression

 - Step 2: Series of plastic aligner trays are custom fitted

 - Step 3: Visit dentist every 6 weeks for approximately 1 year

 We look forward to being your partner in oral health excellence, with a solid foundation and straight teeth for years to come.
-Call (951) 244-9495 and schedule an appointment to discuss Invisalign, or make an appointment online with us today.
+Call (951) 244-9495 and schedule an appointment to discuss Invisalign (Invis), or make an appointment online with us today.